Museum of Korea Straw and Plants Handicraft

-The Museum of Korea Straw and Plants Handicraft is a handicrafts museum in Myeongnyun-dong, Jongno-gu, Seoul, South Korea.
+The Museum of Korea Straw and Plants Handicraft is a handicrafts museum in Myeongnyun-dong, Jongno District, Seoul, South Korea.

 History

-Museum of Korea Straw and Plants Handicraft was registered on Ministry of Culture and Tourism in 1993 and was located in Cheongdam-dong, Gangnam-gu, Seoul for 8 years.
+Museum of Korea Straw and Plants Handicraft was registered on Ministry of Culture and Tourism in 1993 and was located in Cheongdam-dong, Gangnam District, Seoul for 8 years.
 The museum was then relocated to Myeongnyun-dong in 2001.
 The founder is "Byung Sun In" who has devoted her whole life to research about handicraft with straw.